mukamel-lab/SingleCellFusion_Loompy-Obsolete/docs/snmc2t_example.rst

 * kruskal_n is an integer specifying the number of variable features to intersect from each modality.
 For example, if set to 8000 the 8000 features with the highest H statistic from the Kruskal-Wallis tests will be selected per Loom file.
 The common_attr variable will then specify the intersection of these 8000 genes across all Loom files.
 * neighbor_method is a string specifying the method for finding nearest neighbors across modalities.
 We strongly recommend setting this to 'knn' which will perform a constrained knn search.
 * n_neighbors is an integer specifying the number of neighbors that each loom_target cell must make in the loom_source file.
 * relaxation is an integer that increases the number of neighbors that each loom_source file can make.
-This is the z parameter in the technical description of `SingleCellFusion <scf_description.rst>`_.
+This is the z parameter in the technical description of `SingleCellFusion_Loompy <scf_description.rst>`_.
 * speed_factor is an integer.
 A higher speed factor means neighbors will be found more quickly, but at the expense of more memory.
 * n_trees is an integer that specifies the number of trees to use for an approximate k-nearest neighbors search by `Annoy <https://github.com/spotify/annoy>`_.
 * remove_version is a boolean.
 If true, it will remove any value after a period in the feat_source and feat_target row attributes.
 This is only useful if some files have GENCODE version IDs and others do not.
-* low_mem is a boolean specifying if SingleCellFusion should be run in a low memory or high memory fashion.
-If true, SingleCellFusion will be slow but can handle very large datasets.
-If false, SingleCellFusion will be fast but memory constrained.
+* low_mem is a boolean specifying if SingleCellFusion_Loompy should be run in a low memory or high memory fashion.
+If true, SingleCellFusion_Loompy will be slow but can handle very large datasets.
+If false, SingleCellFusion_Loompy will be fast but memory constrained.
 * batch_size is an integer specifying the size of data chunks to read at any one moment if low_mem is true.
 A higher number means a faster runtime but more memory consumption.
 * tmp_dir is an optional string specifying where temporary files should be written to.
 * seed is an optional integer specifying a seed to use for random processes.
 If set, enables code reproducibility.